JT992/clocktower-homebrew-stuff/custom_definitions/README.md

 basically guaranteed to be good, and the number of players who can be the Demon is now four instead of five.

-With an Editor in play, every player can have a normal character's ability (including being the Demon!) without worring if leaving will guarantee a loss or the use of the **Fiddler**.
+With an Editor in play, every player can have a normal character's ability (including being the Demon!) without worring if leaving will guarantee a loss or the use of the [Fiddler](https://wiki.bloodontheclocktower.com/Fiddler).